 Extremely powerful is the combination of Legacy (any version), Visionary and Omnitron-X. Legacy has an Ongoing card that prevents the villain from playing any cards, but causes the villain to do energy damage him and goes into the trash after a turn; Visionary has a power that lets any character move an Ongoing from the trash to the top of the deck; and Omnitron-X's base power lets him play the card on top of any deck.
 And because the damage rider on his Ongoing happens at the end of Legacy's turn — and not when the card is played — this combination can completely and permanently lock down almost any villain deck for free.

 Freedom Six Tachyon has a Boring but Practical version.
 Her base power Team Leader allows every player to draw a card.
 Sounds simple but its incredibly powerful as it gives every player an extra draw, allowing heroes more chances to get the cards they need.
 It also feeds very well into heroes who can play more than one card a turn (like Expatriette or Guise) or discard cards from their hand for damage (like Haka or The Scholar) and combos very well with cards like Reclaim from the Deep.
-She's slightly offset by the fact that she sacrifices her nuking power (she gets cards into her trash slower and draws cards faster meaning that often you'd have too many cards in your hand and not enough in the trash) but it's a small price for the bonus she gives her teammates.
+She's slightly offset by the fact that she sacrifices her nuking power (she gets cards into her trash slower and draws cards faster meaning that a player could potentially have too many cards in your hand and not enough in the trash) but it's a small price for the bonus she gives her teammates.
+And one of Tachyon's deck's core strengths is already the ability to play large numbers of cards at once.

 Goddamned Bats: In the online version, any environment (like Surprise Shopping Trip) or villain card that does one damage to all heroes quickly becomes annoying.
 Often players redirect and reduce that damage but in many cases you have to confirm the redirect every. single. time.
 It's not uncommon for players to waste a valuable card/power to destroy the offending card even when it's doing no damage because of how tedious it is.
 The Matriarch is the least popular level 4 boss on the online version again because of how annoying it is to play her.